EPA Particulate Matter Data -- Analyses using Local Control Strategy: LC ``Reveal'' Stage: randomForests, Partial Dependence Plots and a Single RP Tree

-We used the ``model based'' algorithms of Zeileis, Hothorn and Hornik (2008) to develop the single Recursive Partitioning tree displayed in Figure \ref{Fig18}.
-Note that this approach searches for ``optimal intervals'' of Bvoc values within which observed LRCs can be predicted from local ASmoke levels using simple linear regression.
-Summary statistics for the $7$ Bvoc intervals that resulted are listed in Table $4$ on page 18.
+We used the ``model based'' algorithms of Zeileis, Hothorn and Hornik (2008, 2015, 2022) to develop the relatively simple conditional regression-tree displayed in Figure~\ref{Fig19}.
+This tree has a maximal depth of $3$ and defines $7$ optimal ``Bvoc intervals''.
+Within each interval, observed LRCs are predicted from local ASmoke levels using simple linear regression.
+Summary statistics for this tree are listed in Table $4$.